Thursday, October 17, 2024

 SARRIS:"I have five Marilyn sketches, one of them being the Seven Year Itch dress, but none of her dresses.
 I've got a total of forty-five drawings, actually, but I mean of his whole career.
 My archive dresses don't go back that far [the 1950s].
 Everything early we created burned up."

-While disconcerting, Sarris misinformation about the number of sketches could've been to stave off any leeches.
+While disconcerting, Sarris' misinformation about the number of sketches could've been to stave off any leeches.